Whether it is the primary complaint or a symptom of the underlying disease many children present to healthcare practitioners with skin conditions.

 Basic skin anatomy

 Whilst history is very important, paediatric dermatology is often truly down to the spot diagnosis.
-It would be great if we could just send pictures straight to the electronic medical record but this is not always possible.
+It would be great if we could just send pictures straight to the electronic medical record, but this is not always possible.

 Distribution pattern

-Some rashes are easily diagnosed by their location – why do you think it is called Hand, Foot and Mouth?
+Some rashes are easily diagnosed by location – why do you think it is called Hand, Foot and Mouth?
 These are LOCALIZED rashes.
-Are they in a DERMATOMAL distribution, like in shingles or in a sun-exposed area.
+Are they in a DERMATOMAL distribution, like in shingles or in a sun-exposed area?
 PHOTOSENSITIVE ares.
 Others are harder to place and are more GENERALIZED in their location.

 Configuration